ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

     - Failing

 Your pathway to success
-- hate to say it but your customers don't want your product
+- Hate to say it but your customers don't want your product
-- a product is a means to an end
+- A product is a means to an end
-- your customers really want to meet their goal or objective
+- Your customers really want to meet their goal or objective
-- many pprduct builders and founders get caught up in how smart
+- Many pprduct builders and founders get caught up in how smart they think they are
-- at the end of the day, the customer/user just cares about getting a certain job done or achieving their goal
+- At the end of the day, the customer/user just cares about getting a certain job done or achieving their goal

 # Keep it simple
 - I always look at how we can simplify things, move fast, iterate, fail, learn and succeed.